 Innovation Exchange Amsterdam (IXA) is the joint knowledge transfer office of the Amsterdam universities

-At every campus location throughout Amsterdam our business developers, legal advisors and grant advisors contribute to developing the Amsterdam innovation ecosystem by bringing together people.
+At every campus location throughout Amsterdam our business developers, legal advisors and grant advisors contribute to developing the Amsterdam innovation ecosystem by bringing people together.
 IXA drives the transition of scientific discoveries, research results and knowledge into ground breaking innovations and applications that improve lives, transform industries, and create substantial social and economic value.

 The IXA workforce includes business developers, legal counsels, grants advisors, program managers and management staff.
 Rene van Lier is director of IXA.
 At nearly ten locations at the premises of the Amsterdam knowledge institutions the teams deploy their expertise and large network both to the benefit of the researches and external parties.
 All in view of IXA’s mission: Partnering science for impact.

 VU startup Sports-f(x) is uitgeroepen tot winnaar van de 12e Dutch Sports Innovation Award 2020.
 Oprichter Nilas van Woersem ontving de prijs uit handen van jurylid Jan Hoefnagels voor de NextRound Boxing Bag, een slimme bokszak die direct feedback geeft.
 De Dutch Sports Innovation Award is de stimuleringsprijs voor een innovatief en kansrijk product of […]News

 Various projects within the Amsterdam knowledge institutions have received funding through a Take-off program from NWO.
 With this funding, they can further investigate the market opportunities for their products through a feasibility study.
 VROOM: A virtual 3D room to accelerate tactical sports training Hoofdaanvrager: Dr. D.L.
 Mann, Vrije Universiteit Amsterdam De ontwikkeling van atleten in teamsporten kunnen […]News